tboggia/trellis-valet-driver/README.md

 ## Installing

-Download `TrellisValetDriver.php` and place it in your `~/.config/valet/Drivers` folder.
+Download `TrellisValetDriverV3.php` or `TrellisValetDriverV4.php` depending on your Valet version and place it in your `~/.config/valet/Drivers` folder.
 Now your Trellis/Bedrock folders will display correctly - no configuration required.

 This assumes your Trellis directory structure looks like: